adityaverma9524/Pixora/README.md

 **Pixora** is a production-ready AI image SaaS tool that supports image restoration, object removal, recoloring, background removal, and much more.
 With powerful cloud integrations, payment handling, and account-level credit systems, Pixora is perfect for developers building real-world apps, startups, or portfolios.

-> Looking to build your own AI image product?
-This repo is your blueprint.

 ---

 ## ⚙️ Tech Stack